 Since its inception in 1910, the Institute has enabled many to develop a satisfying and absorbing interest, become better botanists, pursue their own studies, share their knowledge with like-minded individuals and contribute to our natural heritage.

-About the early history of the SLBI
+The early history of the SLBI

 Founded in 1910 by a keen botanist, Allan Octavian Hume (1829-1912), the aims of the Institute have remained almost unchanged in 100 years.
-Hume’s lasting contribution has been to provide an environment where those interested in plants, be they amateur or professional, may meet and develop their knowledge of plants.
+Hume’s lasting contribution has been to provide an environment where those interested in plants, whether they are amateur or professional, may meet and develop their knowledge of plants.

 Originally a civil servant, Hume spent 45 years serving the people of India in a most progressive and forward-thinking manner: he realised that India’s development and release from poverty depended on agricultural reforms.
 After his retirement, he initiated the creation of the Indian National Congress in the call for Indian independence.

-A leading ornithologist in India, after his return to England in 1894 Hume turned his attention to horticulture, embarking on an intensive study of British flora, employing W.H.
+A leading ornithologist in India, after his return to England in 1894, Hume turned his attention to horticulture, embarking on an intensive study of British flora, employing W.H.
 Griffin as his botanical assistant in 1901.
 His intention was to make the study of plants accessible to the working classes: he recognised the difficulty in identifying alien plant species and began growing and pressing for a herbarium.

-Over the years, many distinguished botanists have been associated with the Institute, notably: W. R. Sherrin, Dr John Ramsbottom, J.E.
+Over the years, many distinguished botanists have been associated with the Institute, notably W. R. Sherrin, Dr John Ramsbottom, J.E.
 Lousley and Dr Cecil Prime.

 About the SLBI today